Box Springs Mountain

 Box Springs Mountain is the highest peak in the Box Springs Mountains range, standing 3083 ft tall.
 The mountain is in northwestern Riverside County, Southern California.

 Geography

 The mountain is east of downtown Riverside, and northwest of Moreno Valley, a partial border between the two large cities.
 Most of the mountain is part of the Box Springs Mountain Reserve, a 1155 acre park operated by the county.

 UC Riverside manages the Box Springs Reserve adjacent to its campus, part of the University of California Natural Reserve System.
 It protects a transitional ecotone zone between coastal sage scrub and chamise chaparral.

 Because the mountain is one of the more prominent features in the Inland Empire (Riverside-San Bernardino urbanized area), the summit is used for numerous telecommunication towers, including transmission towers for the KOLA 99.9 and KGGI 99.1 radio stations.

+On a clear day from the top of the west-facing side of the mountain, there is a clear line of sight to Riverside, Fontana, Colton, Mount Rubidoux, the eastern range of the Santa Ana mountains, the Pomona valley, Lake Matthews, Ontario, and Rancho Cucamonga.
+During extremely rare atmospheric mirage events, downtown Los Angeles can be partially seen.

 History

 Box Springs Reserve, part of the University of California Natural Reserve System.

 The 'M' of Moreno Valley on the mountain, lit in 2009.

 The "Big C" on the mountain.

 Box Springs Mountain is said to have gotten its name during the 1880s.
 Teamsters with horse-drawn wagons would stop at a natural spring in an arroyo of the range to water their horses.
 A teamster surrounded it with a box to maintain water access, later giving the spring, Box Springs, and the range their names.

 The letter "C" is embedded on the Riverside-facing side.
 The "Big C" was built in 1957, mostly by UC Riverside students.
 E.L.
 Yeager donated the materials for it.
 The "C" is approximately 1,500 feet above the UCR campus, and was the world's largest poured-concrete block letter, 132 feet high by 70 feet wide.
 The "C" is often vandalized with graffiti.

 The letter "M" was embedded on the Moreno Valley side of the mountain in 1966 as a symbol of Moreno Valley High School which was then in the town of Sunnymead.
 The City of Moreno Valley was officially incorporated as a municipality on December 3, 1984, comprising Sunnymead, Edgemont and the little town of Moreno.
 The mountain with "M" were included on the new city logo.
 During the first week of December 2009 Moreno Valley and Southern California Edison lit up the "M" to celebrate the 25th anniversary of cityhood.